tylerharter/cs301-projects/fall18/p3/README.md

 Implement the `searchHurricane(name)` function.

 This might be your first time attemping to implement a while loop.
-As a recap there are 3 important elements to remember when designing a loop:
+As a recap, there are 3 important elements to remember when designing a loop:

 1. The stopping condition.
-2. Code to run on every iteration of th loop.
+2. Code to run on every iteration of the loop.
 3. An increment/decrement statement.

-A small framework to help you design a while loop has been givin in main.py, this is given to demonstrate which element goes where in the loop.
+A small framework to help you design a while loop has been givin in main.py for this function.
+This is given to demonstrate which element goes where in the loop.

 * For this function you will be given the name of a hurricane as a parameter and it is your goal to return `True` if the hurricane is in the database, and `False` if it is not.

-* If the name of the hurricane is not found in the list of hurricanes (in the file hurricanes.csv), then this function should return `None`. `None` is special data type in python which represents the absense of a value.
-For example, in this case, `None` signifies that there is no hurricane with the given name.

 ## Step 3.
 Implement the `searchHurricaneByLocation(latitude, longitude)` function.

 * This function should be similar to what you did in the `searchHurricane()` function.
 * Just remember you have two values (i.e., `latitude` and `longitude`) that need to match to one hurricane now.
 * Instead of returning `True` or `False`, you need to return the name of the hurricane at that location.
-* If there are no hurricanes with the given `latitude` and `longitude`, then this function should return `None`.
+* If there are no hurricanes with the given `latitude` and `longitude`, then this function should return `None`.  `None` is special value in python which represents the absense of something.
+For example, in this case, `None` signifies that there is no hurricane with the given `latitude` and `longitude`.

 ## Step 4.
 Implement the `countHurricane(oceanName)` function.